raynmetal/game-of-ur/docs/game_design_doc.md

 ### Camera

 Fixed camera positioned in 3/4ths view above the board, close to the player's side. (orthogonal or frustum with narrow FOV?).
 The camera may move around slightly to focus on action taking place on or around the board.

+### Menus and screens

+- A main menu at the start of the game, with buttons to play the game and to see credits
+- A game selection screen, where the player may choose whether to play against the computer or play against a local player
+- The game screen, where the game proper is played, and which the bulk of this document pertains to

+### Controls, interactions

+The game should be playable entirely by mouse.
+Hovering over a game element provides previews, tooltips, and the like.
+Clicking on an element performs an action.
+For example, clicking on a die causes it to be rolled, and clicking on a game piece once the die (or dice) has been rolled, causes it to move along the track.

+If feasible, perhaps some keyboard shortcuts may also be provided.
+Space, for example, might end one's turn, while arrow keys change which interaction is selected, with enter performing the action associated with said interactable.

 ### UI